dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 >You can also assign ASM serial numbers to profiles from the **Enrollment Program Devices** blade.

 ## Assign an ASM profile to devices
-ASM devices managed by Intune must be assigned a ASM profile before they are enrolled.
+ASM devices managed by Intune must be assigned an ASM profile before they are enrolled.

 1. In the Intune portal, choose **Device enrollment** > **Apple Enrollment**, and then select **Enrollment Program profiles**.
 2. From the list of **Enrollment Program Profiles**, select the profile you want to assign to devices and then select **Device Assignments**